nextzlog/zylo/README.md

 ### Verify

-- When zLog needs to update the score, zLog calls the `zrevise` function to extract the multiplier, and calls `zverify` function to calculate the individual QSO score, and finally invoke the `zresult` function to update the total score.
+- When zLog needs to update the score, zLog calls the `zrevise` function to extract the multiplier, and calls the `zverify` function to calculate the individual QSO score, and finally invoke the `zresult` function to update the total score.

 ```go
 func zrevise(qso uintptr) {}